I was fortunate to know what I wanted to do early in life.

 I wish that others who pursue a career in education might be so fortunate as to have a mentor like Clair Bailey.

 Thank you, Clair, I will always be grateful that you were such an important part of my life.
 You planted seeds in me that have been resewn countless times with thousands of others I have known.
 Your life mattered, and you helped me understand that mine would too.
-I can’t imagine a greater gift that a teacher might give to a student.
+I can’t imagine a greater gift a teacher might give to a student.